-Fourteen alternatives to the proposed Project, including alternative sites, alternative layouts, and alternative concepts discussed during the NOP period, were considered during preparation of this Draft EIR.
-Of these, two alternatives (the No Project Alternative and the Reduced Project Alternative) that either achieve most of the proposed Project objectives or are required under CEQA have been carried forward for detailed analysis in Chapter 5.
-These alternatives are summarized below and described in detail in sections 5.3 and 5.4.
-The remaining twelve alternatives considered, including concepts that would not eliminate the need for a near-dock intermodal facility, or that would address other aspects of the goods movement chain, were eliminated from detailed consideration, as discussed in Section ES.4.4 and sections 5.1 and 5.2.
+Fourteen alternatives to the proposed project, including alternative sites, alternative layouts, and alternative concepts discussed during the NOP period, were considered during preparation of this Draft EIR.
+Of these, two alternatives (the No Project Alternative and the Reduced Project Alternative) that either achieve most of the proposed Project objectives or are required under CEQA have been carried forward for detailed analysis in Chapters 3 and 5.
+These alternatives are summarized below and described in detail in Section 2.5.
+The remaining twelve alternatives considered, including concepts that would not eliminate the need for a near-dock intermodal facility, or that would address other aspects of the goods movement chain, were eliminated from detailed consideration, as discussed in Section ES.4.4 and sections 2.5 and 2.6.